aurbac/aws-react-amplify/docs/adding-authentication.md

  What attributes are required for signing up? **Email**

- Do you want to enable any of the following capabilities? **Email Verification Link with Redirect**
+ Do you want to enable any of the following capabilities? **Email Verification Link with Redirect** (Tap spacebar to checkbox select)

 ?
 Enter the URL that your users will be redirected to upon account confirmation: **https://aws.amazon.com/**